Our products

 View product →

-The Cod: How to Prepare it Properly Before Starting
+The Cod: How to Prepare it Well Before Starting

 The quality of the cod is crucial for the final result.
-For this recipe, it is ideal to use desalted cod flakes or small pieces, as they integrate better into the batter than thick fillets.
-If you start with salted cod, you will need to desalt it correctly so that the fritters are not excessively salty and the fish texture is juicy but not rubbery.
+For this recipe, it's ideal to use desalted cod flakes or small pieces, as they integrate better into the batter than thick fillets.
+If you're starting with salted cod, you'll need to desalt it properly so the fritters aren't excessively salty and the fish's texture is juicy but not rubbery.
 You can learn the complete process in our guide on how to quickly and properly desalt cod at home.

-The codfish fritter batter should be light, fluid, and lump-free.
-Its ideal consistency is between a crêpe and a tempura: denser than water but liquid enough that when it falls into the oil, it spreads to form a thin disc almost by itself.
-If the batter is too thick, the fritters will be thick and you won't get the characteristic crispiness; if it's too liquid, they will fall apart in the oil.
+The cod fritter batter should be light, fluid, and lump-free.
+Its ideal consistency is between a crêpe and a tempura: denser than water but liquid enough so that when it falls into the oil, it spreads to form a thin disk almost on its own.
+If the batter is too thick, the fritters will be thick, and you won't achieve the characteristic crispiness; if it's too liquid, they will fall apart in the oil.

 1. In a bowl, mix the chickpea flour and wheat flour.

-2. Add cold water gradually while stirring with a whisk to prevent lumps.
+2. Add the cold water little by little while stirring with a whisk to prevent lumps.

-3. Incorporate the finely chopped spring onion (including the green part) and finely chopped parsley.
+3. Incorporate the very finely chopped spring onion (including the green part) and finely chopped parsley.

 4. Add the shredded cod and mix gently.